kevin-o-lewis/Predicting-Astrological-Signs/README.md

 59946 Rows, 31 features

 ## Data Cleaning
+I read the csv data into a pandas dataframe to begin cleaning and exploring the data.

-Methodology: preserve as much original data as possible, including outliers and nulls values.
+My plan for cleaning was to preserve as much original data as possible.

 Continous variables - filled nulls and outliers with mean Categorical variables - filled nulls with 'no answer' string